 If the seal fails, air and moisture can accumulate between the panes.
 This can undermine insulation and energy savings.

 Hail can lead to major structural damage to patio doors.
 Replace doors with exterior or glass damage.

-Maybe you’re just ready for an updated design.
-A new patio door may help lower your utility bills and increase your home’s value.
+Maybe you’re just ready for a modern design.
+A new patio door may help decrease your heating and cooling bills and increase your home’s value.